 Every day I think about my novel, The Poet X, being released into the world in a year.
 I catch myself going down the same path of worry.
 What if it isn’t any good?
 What if the world discovers I’m a fraud?
 What if…

 And every day I remind myself to get back to my laptop and my current project and remember that magical moment before pressing send when everything is possible.
 Although writing means stretching the bounds of imagination, there is a tangible creation that is mine, and every time I make a poem, or a character, or a even something as small as a simple outline, that writing is real.
 And as its writer, so am I.

 ELIZABETH ACEVEDO is the youngest child and only daughter of Dominican immigrants.
 She holds a BA in Performing Arts from the George Washington University and an MFA in Creative Writing from the University of Maryland.
 With over fourteen years of performance experience, Acevedo has toured her poetry nationally and internationally.
-She is a National Poetry Slam Champion, and has two collections of poetry, Beastgirl & Other Origin Myths (YesYes Books, 2016) and winner of the 2016 Berkshire Prize, Medusa Reads La Negra’s Palm (Tupelo Press, forthcoming).
+She has two collections of poetry, Beastgirl & Other Origin Myths (YesYes Books, 2016) and winner of the 2016 Berkshire Prize, Medusa Reads La Negra’s Palm (Tupelo Press, forthcoming).
 The Poet X (HarperCollins, 2018) is her debut novel.
 She lives with her partner in Washington, DC.